 AIRspace was founded in 1987 at the Jon Sims Center for the Arts, which was dedicated to supporting queer and trans artists of color and people living with HIV/AIDS.
 In 2007, after the close of the Sims Center, the program was transferred to SAFEHouse.
 In 2015, the program was put on hiatus for 2 years, and this year it comes back with new leadership at our new venue.

-The RAW Lead Artist Program is ideal for artists who want to have a longterm artistic relationship with SAFEhouse and work with us organizationally to gain administrative skills.
-They are given priority to participate in a RAW residency in each RAW quarter in 2018 with the opportunity to produce a solo show in Fall 2018.
+The RAW Lead Artist Program is ideal for artists who want to have a long-term artistic relationship with SAFEhouse and work with us organizationally to gain administrative skills.
+They are given priority to participate in a RAW residency in each RAW quarter in 2019 with the opportunity to produce a solo show in Fall 2019.